-Both salmonid juveniles (Coho and Chinook) were only present during the months of March and April, and primarily located in the northern main channel and northern slough channels.
-The tidewater gobies were present during the entire sampling season, though more abundant during the summer months.
-The gobies were samples across most locations on Phase 1, though most abundant at the terminal ends of the southern slough channel network (sites 7, 8, and 9) and associated with specially designed backwater features.
+No salmonid juveniles (Coho and Chinook) were present during the any of the sampling months (April to July).
+The previous year (2014) salmonids were present in March and April.
+Drought conditions may have attributed to the absence of salmonids during the sampling effort.
+Tidewater gobies were present during the entire sampling season, though more abundant during the summer months.
+The gobies were samples across most locations in the estuary, Salt River main channel, and at the Reas Creek mouth, though they were most abundant at the terminal ends of the southern slough channel network (sites 7, 8, and 9) and associated with specially designed backwater features.